shyamsundar-kn/Project-Prescription/README.md

 ## Things to fix before production

-Passwords are stored as plain text right now — that needs to change before this goes anywhere public.
+Passwords are stored as plain text right now that needs to change before this goes anywhere public.
 A few other things worth addressing:

 - Hash passwords with bcrypt
 - Use JWT instead of the localStorage flag for auth
 - Move the MongoDB URI into an environment variable
 - Add some input validation on the backend
 ```

-Then hit **Commit changes** and you're done.